reinikai/markdown-templates/README.md

 #### Architecture

 - For modeling software or service architectures.
 Links together a series of Component notes.
+At the same time acts as a checklist for Definition of Done.

 #### Associate

 - A person, in a professional context.
+Can be linked to one or more Organization templates.

 #### Component

 - Allows for modeling of individual software components or services.
 Here, service modeling is about domain-driven design and decomposing systems.
+At the same time acts as a checklist for Definition of Done.

 #### Organization

-- A company, group, etc.
+- A company, group, etc. Can be linked to one or more Associate and/or Team templates.

 #### Team

 - Links together a series of Associate notes.
+Can in turn be linked to an Organization template.